Skip to content

 Nha Trang

-While staying in the city, you can visit many attractions besides enjoying the beaches, such as the ancient Po Nagar Cham Towers, which are located north of the city across the Xom Bong Bridge and have been used as a place of worship since the 7th century.
+While staying in the city, you can visit many attractions besides enjoying the beaches, such as the ancient Po Nagar Cham Towers, located north of the city across the Xom Bong Bridge and have been used as a place of worship since the 7th century.
 Also, you can visit a famous museum there dedicated to the work of Alexandre Yersin, who discovered the cause of the bubonic plague.

 National Oceanographic Museum of Vietnam